PaulB1777/project/README.md

 ![Popularity vs. Year Graph (Log scale)](./graphs/Popularity_year_scatterplot_log.png)
 ![Popularity vs. Decade](./graphs/Popularity_decade.png)
 ### Analysis
-There is a clear positive correlation between release year and the popularity of an anime ($Correlation Value \approx 0.143$).
+There is a clear positive correlation between release year and the popularity of an anime ($Correlation Coefficient \approx 0.143$).
 Linear analysis reveals that $R^2 \approx 0.020$, which suggests that approximately 2% of variance in the popularity can be explained by the release year.
 * The logarithmic scale is used to help increase readability, because the peaks of popularity are exponentially increasing.
 The slope of the fit line is much more clearly upward sloping in the logarithmic scale, which makes it more clear that the correlation is significantly positive.
 * I believe that there is a positive correlation for two reasons.
 The first reason is that anime as a medium has become more popular in recent years.
 The second reason is that more people have started using the website MyAnimeList to leave review and/or scores on anime they have watched.
 * When grouped by decade, the average number of reviews on anime doubles each decade from the 1960s to 2010s.
 The median number of reviews follows a less aggressive exponential growth.